aisensivtsev/wps-index-2025-analysis/README.md

 The WPS Index evaluates and ranks **181 countries** based on women’s overall wellbeing.
 Scores range from **0 (worst)** to **1 (best)** and are calculated using **13 indicators** that span three core dimensions:

-Each row in the dataset represents a single country, and each column represents either an overall index score, a rank, or one of the component indicators used to compute the final score.
+A single country is represented by each row in the dataset, and a rank, an overall index score, or one of the component indicators used to calculate the final score are represented by each column.

 According to the 2025/26 Index, **Denmark ranks highest globally**, while **Afghanistan ranks lowest**, highlighting persistent global inequalities in women’s status.
 The report notes that global progress on women’s rights has stalled in recent years, though improvements have occurred in some conflict-affected countries.